convissor/login-security-solution/readme.txt

 == Changelog ==

+= 0.13.0 =
+* Add a script for turning our "Disable Logins" feature on and off from the command line.

 = 0.12.0 =
 * Display a notice on top of admin pages when our maintenance mode is enabled.